 XII.
-Students with Disabilities
+Students with Disabilities and PLNU Academic Accommodations Policy

 All students are expected to meet the standards for this course as set by the instructor.
 However, students with learning disabilities who may need accommodations should discuss options with the Disability Resource Center (DRC) located in the Bond Academic Center, during the first two weeks of class.
 The DRC will contact professors with suggestions related to classroom needs and accommodations.
 Approved documentation must be on file in the DRC prior to the start of the semester.
+You may contact DRC by phone at 619-849-2486 or by e-mail at DRC@pointloma.edu.
+See Disability Resource Center for additional information.